 SPECIAL WORSHIP SERVICES: There is special music, worship and the lighting of the Advent candles for the four Sundays of Advent.
-The second Sunday of Advent we celebrate our White Gift Service, our best-attended service of the year, which includes a traditional Christmas story pageant.
-On Christmas Eve, we celebrate with two services, the family service at 5:00 pm (note the time change) and the traditional Christmas Eve service at 11:00 pm.
-On Christmas Day a time for Communion is held between the hours of 8:30 am – 11:00 am.
+The second Sunday of Advent we celebrate our White Gift Service, our best-attended service of the year, which includes a traditional Christmas story pageant (see more below).
+On Christmas Eve, we celebrate with two services, the family service at 5:00 pm and the traditional Christmas Eve service at 11:00 pm.
+On Christmas Day a time for Communion is held between the hours of 8:30 am – 10:30 am.

-Our Family Service is held at 5:00 pm with special music offered by the Sunday School Classes, the Cherub and Junior Choirs and the intergenerational ensemble United Voices.
-Our Christmas Eve candlelight service begins at 10:30 pm, featuring the Chancel Choir, St. John’s United Ringers and St. John’s Brass.
+Our Family Service is held at 5:00 pm with special music offered by the Sunday School Classes, the Cherub and Junior Choirs and the inter-generational ensemble United Voices.
+Our Christmas Eve candlelight service begins at 10:30 pm with a half hour of Christmas music as you enter the sanctuary.
 The worship service that follows at 11:00 pm includes familiar Christmas Lessons, Carols, Christmas music from our Chancel Choir, Christmas Meditation, and Holy Communion.

-Our sanctuary is open on Christmas day from 8:30 am to 11:00 am for the celebration of Holy Communion.
-If Christmas Day falls on a Sunday, one worship service is held at 9:30 am, otherwise if Christmas is not on a Sunday, there is no formal worship service on Christmas Day).
+Our sanctuary is open on Christmas Day from 8:30 am to 10:30 am with a pastor leading the celebration of Holy Communion.
+(Note: If Christmas Day falls on a Sunday, then one worship service is held at 9:30 am, otherwise if Christmas is not on a Sunday, there is no formal worship service on Christmas Day).

-Special Social Events: On the Saturday before the first Sunday of Advent, the ‘Hanging of the Greens‘ takes place to gather to decorate the sanctuary and church for the season.
+On the Saturday before the first Sunday of Advent, the ‘Hanging of the Greens‘ takes place to gather to decorate the sanctuary and church for the season.
 This event is sponsored annually by our Board Of Deacons.
-Volunteers are also needed each year for the “Un-hanging of the Greens“, which usually take place after worship on the first Sunday of January after New Year’s Day, Epiphany Sunday.
+Volunteers are also needed each year for the “Un-hanging of the Greens“, which usually take place after worship in early January after Epiphany Sunday (the closest Sunday to January 6th).

 Poinsettia Donations: If you would like to donate a poinsettia during the Christmas Season in memory or honor of a loved one, this is an opportunity available during the first weeks of December.
-Watch for information in the Enlightener & Herald in early December.
-After the Christmas Eve services they are distributed to those homebound or in need of some special Christmas blessings that year.
+Watch for information in our publications.
+After the Christmas Eve services they are distributed to home bound or those in need of some special Christmas blessings that year.

-December 16, 2018: The Stewardship Committee sponsors an annual Christmas breakfast in the Assembly Hall the 4th Sunday of Advent (or the 3rd if Christmas Eve is a Sunday), starting at 8:30 am until 10 am, then restarting just after the 10:15 am worship service ends.
+The annual Christmas breakfast in the Assembly Hall is held the 3rd Sunday of Advent, starting at 8:30 am until 10 am, then restarting just after the 10:15 am worship service ends.
 The menu includes scrambled eggs, sausage, pancakes, potatoes, juice, coffee & tea for a free will offering.
-A raffle of Christmas-related gifts and items is also held at the same time.
+A raffle of Christmas-related gifts and items is also held during the breakfast hours.

 Special Mission Projects: Some of our seasonal projects begin in November before the Advent season and conclude on or near White Gift Sunday so that the gifts can be distributed before Christmas.
-Watch for these in the Enlightener & Herald.
-See our Outreach Team page for more information about this year’s projects.
+Watch for these in our publications.
+See our Outreach Team page for more information about upcoming projects.

-Also, a special Christmas offering gives donations to Bethany Children’s Home, Our church’s Wider Mission, Veterans of the Cross, and Manna on Main Street, and gift cards for our pastors to distribute for those with special needs during the year.
+Also, special Christmas collections and our Christmas offering gives donations to Bethany Children’s Home, Our Church’s Wider Mission, Veterans of the Cross, and Manna on Main Street, and gift cards for our pastors to distribute for those with special needs during the year.
 Check our publications for details.